Virgil Ghiță

-Virgil Eugen Ghiță (born 4 June 1998) is a Romanian professional footballer who plays as a central defender for Ekstraklasa club MKS Cracovia.
+Virgil Eugen Ghiță (born 4 June 1998) is a Romanian professional footballer who plays as a central defender for 2.
+Bundesliga club Hannover 96 and the Romania national team.

 International career

 He made his debut for the Romania national football team on 5 September 2021 in a World Cup qualifier against Liechtenstein, a 2–0 home victory.
 He substituted Ionuț Nedelcearu in the 79th minute.
+On 12 October 2025, he scored his first goal for the national team, a last-minute header to win a potentially decisive World Cup qualifier game against Austria 1-0.